d5a5ny/small-ships-dataset/README.md

 This dataset is proposed to test an improved RetinaNet with an aggregation context network.
 This improvment is compared with RetinaNet and other state-of-the-art-detectors.

-More information can be found on <a href="https://spie.org/search?term=iCGIP&pageSize=5&pagesVisited=1&sortBy=Relevance">An aggregation context network for detecting small ships in remote sensing images</a>
+More information can be found on <a href="https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12083/120832M/An-aggregation-context-network-for-detecting-small-ships-in-remote/10.1117/12.2623375.short">An aggregation context network for detecting small ships in remote sensing images</a>
 By Mostafa Ahmed, Ali Maher, and X. Bai.

-2021 <a href="http://icgip.org/"> 13th International Conference on Graphics and Image Processing (ICGIP 2021) </a>  in Kunming, China.

-`Note: The paper is not published yet`

 The benchmark used in the evaluation is the PASCAL VOC 2007 benchmark.